-There are dozens of connected locks on the market today with some requiring a total lock replacement or a device over the deadbolt to turn the latch.
+There are dozens of connected locks on the market today that can be installed by any good locksmith madison heights, with some requiring a total lock replacement or a device over the deadbolt to turn the latch.
 But in addition to a radio, maybe a keypad and a motor, these locks all had something any visitor from a few centuries ago would recognize:They all can accept a key.
 Otto, a new connected lock that will sell for $699, is different.

 The Otto lock is connected and keyless.